 Kinesiology tape is a thin, stretchy, elastic cotton strip with an acrylic adhesive.
 Therapeutic kinesiology tape that can benefit a wide variety of musculoskeletal and sports injuries, plus inflammatory conditions.

 Kinesiology tape is almost identical to human skin in both thickness and elasticity, which allows kinesio tape to be worn without binding, constricting or restriction of your movement.

 Kinesiology tape is used for treating athletic injuries and a variety of physical disorders.
 For the first decade after its introduction practitioners in Japan were the main users of the therapeutic kinesiology tape.
 By 1988 the tape had been adopted by Japanese Olympic and professional athletes before spreading across the world.

-You would have noticed that more an more professional athletes use kinesiology taping improve their sporting performance, prevent injury and allow them to return to sport quicker.
+You would have noticed that more and more professional athletes use kinesiology taping to improve their sporting performance, prevent injury and allow them to return to sport quicker.

 When your PT uses an IASTM tool during your treatment, he or she will initially be searching for areas of fascial and muscle restrictions.
 These areas will feel crumbly or craggy as the tool passes over them.
 Once restrictions are found in the fascia, your PT can hone in on them, using the IASTM tool to scrape at them.

-So what is happening as your PT is using the IASTM tool to scrape at fascial restrictions?
-It is theorized that scrapping your tissues causes microtrauma to the affected tissues, thus re-initiation your body's natural inflammatory response.2 This causes a cascade of events to occur including reabsorption of excess scar tissue and fibrosis that is causing the restriction.
+This causes microtrauma to the affected tissues, resulting in re-initiation of your body's natural inflammatory response.
+This causes a cascade of events to occur including reabsorption of excess scar tissue and fibrosis that is causing the restriction.
 Adhesions of scar tissue can then be appropriately stretched to help improve overall pain-free mobility.